McGill-ECSE321-W23/project-group-01/README.md

 The software system was designed to respond to a set of requirements specified by the client through a description which was translated into a set of 15 system requirements (10 functional and 5 functional) which can be seen through the GitHub issues.

-Our software system can be run by executing, inside the PLMS folder, the "./gradlew bootRun" command.
+Our software system's backend can be run by executing, inside the PLMS folder, the "./gradlew bootRun" command.
 The app is deployed to "http://localhost:8080".

+The frontend can be run by executing, inside the PLMS-Frontend, the "npm run dev" command.
+The frontend is deployed to your default web browser.

 ## Our Team